 This clinic is also ideal for those struggling with performance related soundness.

-Spectators are welcome for a small fee of £20 per day or £30 for the weekend.
+Spectators are welcome for a small fee of £25.
+Use the button below to make your booking

 Each day will start at 09.30 and finish around 17.00.
 Both the morning and afternoon sessions will start with theory and follow with individual lessons.
 All riders and spectators are invited to be interactive in these sessions to facilitate their learning.